Databricks Delta is deeply integrated with Spark Structured Streaming through

 - Efficiently discovering which files are new when using files as the source for a stream.

-When you load a Databricks Delta table as a stream source and use it in a streaming query, the query processes all of the data present in the table as well as any new data that arrives after the stream is started.
-You can load both tables and paths as a stream.
+When you load a Delta table as a stream source and use it in a streaming query, the query processes all of the data present in the table as well as any new data that arrives after the stream is started.
+You can load both paths and tables as a stream.

-You can also control the maximum size of any microbatch that Databricks Delta gives to streaming by setting the
+You can also control the maximum size of any micro-batch that Delta gives to streaming by setting the

 maxFilesPerTrigger option.
 This specifies the maximum number of new files to be considered in every trigger.
 The default is 1000.